 To understand this we'll have to make sense of the vast, complex beast that is eCommerce itself.

 Ecommerce is still a relatively young industry and has had to solve many remarkable problems to get where it is today.

 "Ecommerce draws on technologies such as mobile commerce, electronic funds transfer, supply chain management, Internet marketing, online transaction processing, electronic data interchange (EDI), inventory management systems, and automated data collection systems."

 There are all sorts of complexities and concerns.
-Shopify’s CEO Tobias Lutke has talked about them at length.
-What’s exciting about the future of ecommerce is that all of these problems are getting solved.
+What's exciting about the future of eCommerce is that all of these problems are getting solved.